ashwinkumar12345/ethereum-intro/README.md

 #### Blockchain

-- Series of blocks connected in series
+- Series of blocks, each connected to the previous
-- Previous hash is the hash of the previous block
+- "Previous hash" is the hash of the previous block
 - If you need to change the data in one block, you would have to mine all subsequent blocks
-- That's how a blockchain resists change
+- This is how a blockchain resists change

 #### Distributed Blockchain